InfluxGraph/influxgraph/README.rst

 * Dynamically calculated group by intervals based on query date/time range - fast queries regardless of the date/time they span
 * Configurable per-query aggregation functions by regular expression pattern
 * Configurable per-query retention policies by query date/time range.
 Automatically use pre-calculated downsampled data in a retention policy for historical data
-* In-memory index for Graphite metric path queries with on-disk persistance
+* Fast in-memory index for Graphite metric path queries as a Python native code extension
 * Multi-fetch enabled - fetch data for multiple metrics with one query to InfluxDB
 * Memcached integration
 * Python 3 and PyPy compatibility